gustavoalito/BeCode/Linux-Server-Client-Project/Report.md

 NAT network

-To get started, the NAT network adapter will be initialized with DHCP enabled.
+The NAT network adapter will be initialized with DHCP enabled to get started.
 Why?
 Because the Ubuntu server needs to get its IP address from somewhere.
 Until we set up a static IP address for it, it will be kept enabled.
-Down in the process, I'll describe how to set the static IP address so we can disable the NAT network adapter's DHCP option.
+In the process, I'll describe how to set the static IP address so we can disable the NAT network adapter's DHCP option.

-# 1 -
+# Setting up the Ubuntu server

 The first step was to download the Ubuntu server's ISO file from the official Ubuntu page.
 Then, when initially installing it via VirtualBox, I used the following pages to help with the steps: